Paleopathology: Black Death

 The Black Death pandemic occurred between 1347 and 1351.
-It is believed that the origin of the Black Death was bubonic plague.
-Symptoms of Bubonic Plague include swollen lymph nodes, fever, headache, fatigue, and muscle aches.
-Some people also developed swellings in which blood and pus seeped from them during the Black Death.
+It is believed that the cause of the Black Death was bubonic plague, whose symptoms include swollen lymph nodes, fever, headache, fatigue, and muscle aches, and in some cases swellings from which blood and pus seeped.
 The Black Death originated in China and spread along trade routes and ports affecting many countries including North Africa and many European countries such as Italy, Spain, France, Germany, Switzerland, and Hungary.
 It is estimated that the Black Death killed up to 200 million people.

-In 2013, during an excavation in Thornton Abbey in North Lincolnshire, a mass grave was discovered with 48 people in it including 27 children.
-Radiocarbon dating and artifacts found in the mass grave allowed archaeologists to narrow down the time period in which the bodies were from to the time of the Black Death.
-The wide range of ages of the remains, from one to 45 years of age, led archaeologists to determine that something devastating most likely caused their deaths.
-Typically, mass graves contain remains from either very young ages or very old ages: this was not the case here.
-Because all ages were being buried here, archaeologists could deduce that although Lincolnshire is a small town, it was consumed by the plague to the extent in which a mass grave was needed.
-A mass grave was up until this discovery, very rare because small towns seemed to bury their dead in usual ways.
-It is believed that the reason for mass burials in Europe during this time were because of the overwhelming number of deaths caused by the Black Plague.
+In 2013 an excavation at Thornton Abbey in North Lincolnshire uncovered a mass grave of 48 people, including 27 children.
+Radiocarbon dating and artifacts found in the mass grave showed that the bodies were from the time of the Black Death.
+The wide range of ages of the remains, from one to 45 years, led archaeologists to infer that something devastating most likely caused their deaths.
+Typically, mass graves contain remains from either the very young or the very old; this was not the case here.
+Because all ages were being buried here, archaeologists inferred that, although Thornton Abbey was adjacent to a small town, it was consumed by the plague to the extent in which a mass grave was needed.
+Until this discovery, known mass graves were very rare because small towns seemed to bury their dead in usual ways.
+It is believed that mass burials were used in Europe during this time because of the overwhelming number of deaths caused by the Black Plague.